nicksavill/The-Edinburgh-Malaria-Project/README.md

 - `Data_Fitting/`: Stan models and data for parameter estimation
     - `Goncalves/`: Fit to data from Goncalves et al. (2014)
     - `Trape/`: Fit to data from Trape and Rogier (1996) and Trape et al. (2024).
-- `Notebooks/`: Jupyter notebooks for model development, paper figures, and example code
+- `Notebooks/`: Jupyter notebooks for model development and example code
     - `Data/`: Input and output data files
-    - `Figures/`: Notebook and paper figures
+    - `Figures/`: Notebook figures
     - `Scripts/`: Python scripts for the Jupyter notebooks
-    - `PDFS/`: Pdfs of the supplementary notebooks and paper figures
+    - `PDFS/`: PDFs of the supplementary notebooks

 ## Usage